aleph2c/learning_xslt_with_python/README.md

 time of this writing he has about 96 bugs in his queue and he has spent 2 years on his highest priority bug -- so don't hold your breath).

+This is just one example of many of how the XSLT community lacks empathy for their beginners.
+When their documentation is written correctly, it is excessively formal and uses domain specific terminology to explain itself; it is written for them, not for someone trying to understand something new.
+There aren't enough examples.

+It is rational to choose an inferior data transformation technology, because it is cheaper to understand than XSLT.
+Saxonica and the other XML companies are leaving a lot of money on the table because of their snobbery.
+They would do well to invest in some jargonaughts to bring their concepts down from the heights  (Martin Honnen would be perfect for this).
+XSLT should have easily won as a data-transformation technology.
+I predict that someone will build a wrapper-business/compiler around XSLT and take all the money that is currently sitting as potential energy.  (like what Docker did to Linux containerization or Elixir is doing to Erlang).

-To learn XSLT 3.0 you need to be able to see its xsl compiler errors.
+Also, to learn XSLT 3.0 you need to be able to see its xsl compiler errors.
 As I said before, ``saxonche`` isn't documented.
 I spent a long time trying to figure out how to get compiler errors working with a threadable ``saxonche`` and eventually decided to try something else.
 I downloaded the